 How to meet new people in the Netherlands

 It may seem like a silly topic to talk about - you can meet new people everywhere! - but in reality, it’s a little harder than it seems.
-If you are working nine to five, you can find yourself too strapped for time between working and getting enough sleep for meeting new people.
+If you are working nine to five, you can find yourself too strapped for time between your job and getting enough sleep for meeting new people.
 Here are some tips which will hopefully get you out there meeting new people in no time!

 1. Join a club

 When a lot of my friends left the city where we had studied for new adventures and jobs elsewhere, I felt the need to make new friends and meet new people.
-I already had a job, so I fell in a kind of limbo, I didn’t have “the student life” anymore, but I still lived in that same city.
+I already had a job, so I fell into a kind of limbo; I didn’t have “the student life” anymore, but I still lived in that same city.